Updated 3/4/2020 following reports of another change in the procedure.

 The time saved allowed us to spend a bit more time in Guatemala City.
 While most tourists don’t visit it because of safety concerns, we can certainly vouch for it.
 Zona 1, or downtown, is safe during day time and has a wealth of interesting sights and museums.

 The Postal museum is free and is along your way, if not overly exciting, while the Coffee District of Guatemala will remind you of the most hipster neighborhoods in the Pacific Northwest of the United States.
 Also, consider the Museo del Ejercito, the Ex Fort San José.
 It is cheap with good views and very interesting!
-As a bonus, nobody visits it.
+As a bonus for tourist-phobics like us, nobody ever visits it.
 If you go on a weekday, the staff will probably be very surprised to even see someone try to get in.
 We got a free tour, in Spanish, of this interesting historical site.

 3 more months in Guatemala

 And that’s it!
 You now have another three months to explore Guatemala, and it only took you an hour; half a day if you count transport.
-Some reports from late December 2019 now say that the extensions are only granted for 30 days, regardless if it’s a visa run or a formal extension procedure.
-Some people are still getting 90 days.
 We’ll keep this article up to date as we hear new information.

 Be sure to like our Facebook page to keep up to date on the visa renewal policies!